What Is Reverse Logistics? The Delivery Process You’re Overlooking

 3. Returns and exchanges

 Sometimes, for any number of reasons, a customer will need to return or exchange an item.
-When this happens, product companies must have an efficient reverse logistics plan in place.
-Without it, you won’t be able to deliver great customer support, and your customer satisfaction will plummet.
+Return rates vary by niche or industry, and for some businesses returns are very common.
+When this happens, product companies must have an efficient reverse logistics plan in place for handling the returned product.
+Without it, you won’t be able to deliver great customer support, and the customer experience will be damaged.

 In a survey conducted by Zendesk and Dimensional Research®, 97% of the 1,044 individuals surveyed said that bad customer service affected their buying behavior.
 On the flip side, 87% said good customer service affected their buying behavior.
 Customers appreciate businesses that help them when they need it and make returns and exchanges as easy as possible.
-Using reverse logistics to establish a process for these contingencies helps customer service representatives know exactly what to do when something doesn’t go quite as planned.
+Considering reverse logistics when writing your return policies helps customer service representatives know exactly what to do when something doesn’t go quite as planned.
 Being prepared will pay off by boosting your customer loyalty and satisfaction.

 4. Large appliance or furniture removal